nksaunders/giants/paper.md

 # Summary

 When a planet orbiting a star outside of our solar system (known as an exoplanet) passes in front of its host star along our line of sight, it occults a fraction of the stellar light.
 This phenomenon is known as a transit.
-The *Transiting Exoplanet Survey Satellite* (TESS) is a NASA mission currently performing a nearly all-sky survey to search for transiting exoplanets [@ricker2018], which has already resulted in over 7,000 planet candidates and 600 confirmed planets [@nexsci].
+The *Transiting Exoplanet Survey Satellite* (TESS) is a NASA mission currently performing a nearly all-sky survey to search for transiting exoplanets [@ricker2015], which has already resulted in over 7,000 planet candidates and 600 confirmed planets[^1].
 TESS observes the majority of stars in large 24x90 degree rectangular regions of the sky known as Full-Frame Images (FFIs).
 These FFIs were observed at a 30-minute cadence for the TESS prime mission, 10-minute cadence for the first extended mission, and 200-second cadence in the second extended mission.
 We present the `giants` pipeline, a Python package to analyze TESS FFI observations to search for planets transiting evolved (subgiant and red giant) stars.

 # Statement of Need